-In this article, we look at the relationship between sales and marketing in the context of the customer journey and why you should care.
+In this article, we look at the relationship between sales and marketing in the context of the buyer's journey and why you should care.
 We also explain how your engagement with leads should be fine-tuned with the right sales and marketing!

 There is marketing.
 There is sales.
 And then there's smarketing.
 Depending on the size of your organisation, you may have two separate departments to deal with the two tasks, or the same team.
-Either way, when it comes to your leads in the customer journey, the two should work in perfect harmony; smarketing.
+Either way, when it comes to your leads in the buyer's journey, the two should work in perfect harmony; smarketing.